Grocery stores operate on tight margins, making every square foot count — which is why an effective floor plan matters so much.

 - Gondola shelving: Use freestanding, adjustable units to form your main aisles and display packaged goods, canned items, and dry foods.

-- Use these to: Create central aisles, organize general merchandise, and hold high product volumes.
+- Use these to: Create central aisles, highlight complementary items, organize general merchandise, and hold high product volumes.

 - Endcap displays: Place these at the ends of aisles to capture attention with high visibility.